aosabook/500lines/contingent/chapter.rst

  transform('tutorial.txt'),
  render('tutorial.txt')]

-But what if the title did not change?
+But what if the tutorial's title did not change?
-As you can see in Figure 3,
+As you can see in Figure 4,
-that should not need to touch the other documents.
+changes to the tutorial that do not affect the title should not need to touch the other documents.

 What can we do?

 Caching consequences
 ====================

+So far, we have built a system that avoids rebuilding too little: by maintaining a complete consequences graph, Contingent knows every task that is a downstream consequence of the tutorial's source text and can force each affected task to be recomputed.
-We want to avoid rebuilding everything if tutorial.rst is touched but title is not changed.
+Our second challenge, however, is to avoid rebuilding too *much*: we want to avoid rebuilding all the documents if tutorial.rst is touched but its title has not changed, since we know that the tutorial's body has no effect on the other documents.

-So: cache!
+How?
+Caching, my boy, caching!

 That is why we _get_from_cache()